2143 Examples of Basic Requirements of a Prima Facie Case of Obviousness [R-08.2012]

 In considering the teachings of Wyant and Dick, the Board “found that (1) each of the claimed elements is found within the scope and content of the prior art; (2) one of ordinary skill in the art could have combined the elements as claimed by methods known at the time the invention was made; and (3) one of ordinary skill in the art would have recognized at the time the invention was made that the capabilities or functions of the combination were predictable.”
 Citing KSR, the Board concluded that “[t]he substitution of the continuous, two-ply seam of Dick for the folded seam of Wyant thus is no more than the simple substitution of one known element for another or the mere application of a known technique to a piece of prior art ready for improvement.

-The Federal Circuit addressed the propriety of making the combination since Teague comes from a different field than the application.
+The Federal Circuit addressed the propriety of making the combination since Teague was in a different field than the application.
 Teague was found to be reasonably pertinent to the problem addressed in the application because the folding mechanism did not require any particular focus on treadmills, but rather generally addressed problems of supporting the weight of such a mechanism and providing a stable resting position.

 ICON is another useful example for understanding the scope of analogous art.
 The art applied concerned retaining mechanisms for folding beds, not treadmills.
 When determining whether a reference may properly be applied to an invention in a different field of endeavor, it is necessary to consider the problem to be solved.
 It is certainly possible that a reference may be drawn in such a way that its usefulness as a teaching is narrowly restricted.
-However, in ICON, the “treadmill” concept was too narrow a lens through which to view the art in light of the prior art teachings concerning the problem to be solved.
-The Teague reference was analogous art because “Teague and the current application both address the need to stably retain a folding mechanism,” id. at 1378, and because “nothing about ICON’s folding mechanism requires any particular focus on treadmills,” id. at 1380.
+However, in ICON, the problem to be solved was not limited to the teaching of the “treadmill” concept.
+The Teague reference was analogous art because “Teague and the current application both address the need to stably retain a folding mechanism,” and because “nothing about ICON’s folding mechanism requires any particular focus on treadmills,” Id. at 1378, 1380, 83 USPQ2d at 1749-50.

 ICON is also informative as to the relationship between the problem to be solved and existence of a reason to combine.
 “Indeed, while perhaps not dispositive of the issue, the finding that Teague, by addressing a similar problem, provides analogous art to ICON’s application goes a long way towards demonstrating a reason to combine the two references.
 Because ICON’s broad claims read on embodiments addressing that problem as described by Teague, the prior art here indicates a reason to incorporate its teachings.”
-Id. at 1380-81.
+Id. at 1380-81, 83 USPQ2d at 1751.

 The Federal Circuit’s discussion in ICON also makes clear that if the reference does not teach that a combination is undesirable, then it cannot be said to teach away.
 An assessment of whether a combination would render the device inoperable must not “ignore the modifications that one skilled in the art would make to a device borrowed from the prior art.”
-Id. at 1382.
+Id. at 1382, 83 USPQ2d at 1752.

 The only difference between the prior art bidding system and the claimed invention was the use of a conventional Web browser.
 At trial, the district court had determined that Muniauction’s claims were not obvious.
 Thomson argued that the claimed invention amounted to incorporating a Web browser into a prior art auction system, and was therefore obvious in light of KSR.
 Muniauction rebutted the argument by offering evidence of skepticism by experts, copying, praise, and commercial success.
 Although the district court found the evidence to be persuasive of nonobviousness, the Federal Circuit disagreed.
 It noted that a nexus between the claimed invention and the proffered evidence was lacking because the evidence was not coextensive with the claims at issue.
 For this reason, the Federal Circuit determined that Muniauction’s evidence of secondary considerations was not entitled to substantial weight.

-The Federal Circuit analogized this case to Leapfrog Enterprises, Inc. v.
-Fisher-Price, Inc., 485 F.3d 1157 (Fed.
+The Federal Circuit analogized this case to Leapfrog Enters., Inc. v.
+Fisher-Price, Inc., 485 F.3d 1157, 82 USPQ2d 1687 (Fed.
 Cir.
 2007).
 The Leapfrog case involved a determination of obviousness based on application of modern electronics to a prior art mechanical children’s learning device.
-In Leapfrog, the court had noted that market pressures would have prompted a person of ordinary skill to use modern electronics in the prior art device.
+In Leapfrog, the court noted that market pressures would have prompted a person of ordinary skill to use modern electronics in the prior art device.
 Similarly in Muniauction, market pressures would have prompted a person of ordinary skill to use a conventional Web browser in a method of auctioning municipal bonds.

 The record showed that the presence of multiple S stereocenters in drugs similar to ramipril was known to be associated with enhanced therapeutic efficacy.
 For example, when all of the stereocenters were in the S form in the related drug enalapril (SSS enalapril) as compared with only two stereocenters in the S form (SSR enalapril), the therapeutic potency was 700 times as great.
 There was also evidence to indicate that conventional methods could be used to separate the various stereoisomers of ramipril.

 The district court saw the issue as a close case, because, in its view, there was no clear motivation in the prior art to isolate 5(S) ramipril.
 However, the Federal Circuit disagreed, and found that the claims would have been obvious.
-The Federal Circuit cautioned that requiring such a clearly stated motivation in the prior art to isolate 5(S) ramipril ran counter to the Supreme Court’s decision in KSR.
-The court stated:
+The Federal Circuit cautioned that requiring such a clearly stated motivation in the prior art to isolate 5(S) ramipril ran counter to the Supreme Court’s decision in KSR, and the court stated:

 Requiring an explicit teaching to purify the 5(S) stereoisomer from a mixture in which it is the active ingredient is precisely the sort of rigid application of the TSM test that was criticized in KSR.

-Id. at 1301.
+Id. at 1301, 84 USPQ2d at 1204.
 The Aventis court also relied on the settled principle that in chemical cases, structural similarity can provide the necessary reason to modify prior art teachings.
 The Federal Circuit also addressed the kind of teaching that would be sufficient in the absence of an explicitly stated prior art-based motivation, explaining that an expectation of similar properties in light of the prior art can be sufficient, even without an explicit teaching that the compound will have a particular utility.

 In the chemical arts, the cases involving so-called “lead compounds” form an important subgroup of the obviousness cases that are based on substitution.
 The Federal Circuit has had a number of opportunities since the KSR decision to discuss the circumstances under which it would have been obvious to modify a known compound to arrive at a claimed compound.
 The following cases explore the selection of a lead compound, the need to provide a reason for any proposed modification, and the predictability of the result.

 Eisai Co.
 Ltd. v.
-Dr. Reddy’s Labs., Ltd., 533 F.3d 1353 (Fed.
+Dr. Reddy’s Labs., Ltd., 533 F.3d 1353, 87 USPQ2d 1452 (Fed.
 Cir.
 2008), concerns the pharmaceutical compound rabeprazole.
 Rabeprazole is a proton pump inhibitor for treating stomach ulcers and related disorders.
 The Federal Circuit affirmed the district court’s summary judgment of nonobviousness, stating that no reason had been advanced to modify the prior art compound in a way that would destroy an advantageous property.

 Co-defendant Teva based its obviousness argument on the structural similarity between rabeprazole and lansoprazole.
 The compounds were recognized as sharing a common core, and the Federal Circuit characterized lansoprazole as a “lead compound.”
 The prior art compound lansoprazole was useful for the same indications as rabeprazole, and differed from rabeprazole only in that lansoprazole has a trifluoroethoxy substituent at the 4-position of the pyridine ring, while rabeprazole has a methoxypropoxy substituent.
 The trifluoro substituent of lansoprazole was known to be a beneficial feature because it conferred lipophilicity to the compound.
 The ability of a person of ordinary skill to carry out the modification to introduce the methoxypropoxy substituent, and the predictability of the result were not addressed.